natalieh235/ex-netlify-cms/content/landingPages/projects.md

 ---
-title: Projects
 frames:
   - buttons:
-      - button-path: about
-        button-text: Build with Bit->
+        - button-text: Build with Bit->
+          button-path: ''
     description: >-
       We agonize over the right abstractions so your teams don’t need to stitch together disparate systems or spend months integrating payments